 BDSS-IGERT is a collaboration of the social, computational, statistical, and visual sciences.
-IGERT Trainees will engage in a full disciplinary PhD program in one of these areas, as well as a multidisciplinary curriculum that spans these areas.
+As part of the BDSS-IGERT traineeship, IGERT Trainees will engage in a full disciplinary PhD program in one of the areas listed above, as well as in multidisciplinary curriculum that spans these areas.

 The curriculum includes:

 Core seminars for all IGERT Students.
 (Beginning 2014)

 - Approaches and Issues in Big Social Data

 - Approaches and Issues in Social Data Analytics

 Analytics distribution, one course in a core approach to analytics: